rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 other `ranges` algorithms.
 We carefully read the two proposals [@P2214R2], "A Plan for C++23 Ranges," and [@P2760R1], "A Plan for C++26 Ranges," in order to inform our algorithm selections.
 In some cases that we will explain below, usability and performance concerns led us to disagree with their conclusions.

+Additionally, we consider variations of reduction algorithms that are not present in the C++ standard.

 ### `*_reduce` and `*_scan` algorithms